Federal Notice for Background Checks Updated

 Close-up of fingerprints on a paper form

 If you are conducting background checks on employees and/or applicants, please note that the “Summary of Your Rights Under the Fair Credit Reporting Act” notice has been updated.
-This notice is required by the Consumer Financial Protection Bureau prior to taking any adverse employment action based on a consumer report.
+This notice is required by the Consumer Financial Protection Bureau before taking any adverse employment action based on a consumer report.

 Fair Credit Reporting Act Rules Governing Background Checks

 Employers conducting background checks should be aware of the federal Fair Credit Reporting Act’s (FCRA) requirements for obtaining and using background checks within their businesses.
-These requirements include, among other things, that prior to obtaining a “consumer report”, the applicant:
+These requirements include, among other things, that before obtaining a “consumer report”, the applicant:

 • must be provided with a disclosure that the report may be obtained for employment purposes; and